samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 Its not really clear if order matters here because its not necessarily true that words in dictionary that are close to each other are related and therefore the trick is to take a window that spans the entire column from top to bottom and slide it left to right such that it captures all the words but only a few positions in the sentences at a time.

 CNNs are awesome but they have limitations because they only capture local "spatial" patterns where spatial means that patterns that are next to each other matter.
 If the data can't be made to look like an image they are not very useful.
-So basically as rule of thumb if data is as useful after swapping any of your columns with each other,then you can't use Convolutional Neural Networks.
+So basically as rule of thumb if data is as useful after swapping any of your columns with each other, then you can't use Convolutional Neural Networks.

 CNNs are therefore good at finding patterns and using them to classify images.